Interactive Program, Faculty and Resident Information

 We accept both COMLEX and USMLE scores.

 Currently approximately 1/3 of our residents purchased homes and 2/3 rent.
-Most live within a 5-15 mile radius of the clinic.
+Most live within a 5-15 mile radius of the hospital.

 We want you to LOVE Colorado and Swedish Family Medicine Residency as much as we do.
 When you visit SFMR, try to allow some to time to: